CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

   + Employing the MITRE framework to systematically scrutinize the security of the organization's Linux and Windows hosts.
 Allowing vulnerabilities and potential threat vectors within the infrastructure to be uncovered.

-  + Compiled findings and recommended mitigations into a comprehensive penetration testing report.
+  + Compiled findings and recommended mitigations into a penetration testing report.
 This serves as a valuable resource for the organization, providing a clear roadmap for addressing vulnerabilities and enhancing their overall security posture.

 ## Equipment and Tools